hhjalmars/academic-kickstart/content/post/PhDStudents190613/index.md

   caption: ""
   image: ""
 ---
-We are now hiring 1-5 PhD students in the area of Self-Learning Dynamical Systems
+We are now hiring 1-5 PhD students in the area of Self-Learning Dynamical Systems.
+Details can be found [here](https://www.kth.se/en/om/work-at-kth/lediga-jobb/what:job/jobID:275201/where:4/)